Undecidability of the Spectral Gap (full version): Unconstrained local Hilbert space dimension

+so that positive and negative weights become energy ``penalties'' or ``bonuses'' in the Hamiltonian.
 By construction, the Hamiltonian is diagonal in computational basis, its eigenvectors correspond to tile configurations $\Lambda(L)\rightarrow \mathcal{K}$ and, since all weights are integers, its spectrum lies in $\mathbb{Z}$.
 In order to determine the ground state energy note that the tile $\crossURblue$ is the only one that can lead to negative weights.
 Assume first that a tile $\crossURblue$ is placed on a site different from the bottom-left corner.
 Then this tile will have at least one neighbour below with an arrow pointing upwards or one neighbour to the left with an arrow pointing to the right.
 In either case there will be an energy penalty $+4$ so that the weights involving this tile will sum up to at least $2$.
 If, however, $\crossURblue$ is placed in the bottom-left corner, then no such energy penalty is picked up and the tile can contribute $-2$ to the energy.
-If the tiling is then completed following the evolution of the encoded Turing machine on a blank tape, then no additional penalty will occur on $\Lambda(L)$ if until the $L$'th time step either the head of the Turing machines moves left of the origin or the Turing machine does not halt.
-Hence, in both cases $\lambda_0(H_u^{\Lambda(L)})=-2$ and the ground state is unique and given by a product state.

-If the Turing machine halts, then the completion problem has no solution beyond some $L_0$ and every configuration with $\crossURblue$ at its bottom-left corner will get an additional penalty of at least $2$ leading to non-negative energy.
-Since there is always a configuration that achieves zero energy, e.g., one using only the type of tiles on the top-left in \cref{fig:RobinsonTM-tiles}, we obtain:
+If the tiling is then completed following the evolution of the encoded Turing machine on a blank tape, then no additional penalty will occur on $\Lambda(L)$ if the Turing machine does not halt within $L$ time-steps.
+Hence $\lambda_0(H_u^{\Lambda(L)})=-2$, the ground state will be unique, and will be given by a product state.
+If the Turing machine halts, then the completion problem has no solution beyond some $L_0$ and every configuration with $\crossURblue$ at its bottom-left corner will get an additional penalty of at least $2$, leading to non-negative energy.
+Since there is always a configuration that achieves zero energy (e.g.\ one using only the tile types at the top-left of \cref{fig:RobinsonTM-tiles}), we obtain: